 I googled a cow photo and found this pattern so I drew it.
 You can do the same if you like or you can google your own or you can draw your original.
 Use your fantasy.

-Outline the pattern on the cow’s body by weak pencil line similarly as you see on this picture.
-Then, fill all inner space of the pattern by short diagonal pencil strokes as you see on the picture.
+Outline the pattern on the cow’s body by weak pencil line similarly as you see in this picture.
+Then, fill all inner space of the pattern with short diagonal pencil strokes as you see in the picture.
 Please make short, weak pencil lines.

 It’s time to color it.
 Begin coloring the black pattern, but begin using dark brown color first.